dogweather/python-enum-import-issue/README.md

 work as expected.

 This demo refers to the `Dog.PHOEBE` `Enum` twice.
 These references turn out to be two separate instances.
+The code's imports aren't the cleanest, but it appears to work.
+No errors or warnings.

 Tested with Python 3.12.1